foryouandyourcustomers/mite-go/README.md

-# Mite-go
+# Mite

-A [Mite](https://mite.yo.lk/en/) time tracking command line interface.
+A [mite](https://mite.yo.lk/en/) time tracking command line interface.

 ## Setup

-1. Grab a release from https://github.com/leanovate/mite-go/releases for your operating system and unpack it into your
+1. Grab a release from https://github.com/leanovate/mite/releases for your operating system and unpack it into your
 $PATH (or %PATH% on windows).
+2. Make sure that the `mite` command is executable by executing `mite version` in your shell
-2. Setup `mite-go` to use your API key by:
+3. Setup `mite` to use your API key by:
    1. visiting https://"your account name here".mite.yo.lk/myself and note down the API key
    2. executing the following commands
-   `mite-go config api.key="your API key here"` `mite-go config api.url=https://"your account name here".mite.yo.lk`
+   `mite config api.key="your API key here"`
+   `mite config api.url=https://"your account name here".mite.yo.lk`
-3. Optional: set a default project & service by:
+4. Optional: set a default project & service by:
-   1. retrieving the desired project & service id by executing `mite-go projects` and `mite-go services` respectively
+   1. retrieving the desired project & service id by executing `mite projects` and `mite services` respectively
-   2. configuring those id's as default by executing `mite-go config projectId="the project id"` and `mite-go config serviceId="the service id"`
+   2. configuring those id's as default by executing `mite config projectId="the project id"` and `mite config serviceId="the service id"`
-4. Optional: mite-go allows you to define often used project & service combinations as activities.
+5. Optional: mite allows you to define often used project & service combinations as activities.
 You can configure them by:
    1. think of a good name for the activity
-   2. run `mite-go config activity."your activity name here".projectId="the project id"`
+   2. run `mite config activity."your activity name here".projectId="the project id"`
-   3. run `mite-go config activity."your activity name here".serviceId=<the service id"`
+   3. run `mite config activity."your activity name here".serviceId=<the service id"`
    4. the activity names can be used in the `entries create` and `entries edit` sub-commands

 # Usage